Wetting and Pattern Formation in Non-Reciprocal Ternary Phase Separation: A Model for Non-Reciprocal Ternary Phase Separation

 Although linear stability analysis usually only captures the initial growth of perturbations just beyond homogeneous configurations, our numerical simulations reveal that the phase diagram of eigenvalue behaviour provides insights into complex long-time dynamics.
-When homogeneous configurations have not crossed the exceptional point transition for sufficiently small non-reciprocity as shown in the top left panel in Fig.~\ref{fig:LinStab}, the long-time behaviour remains quasi-static, featuring stable three phase contact lines or slowly travelling, stable patterns.
+At sufficiently small non-reciprocity as shown in the top left panel in Fig.~\ref{fig:LinStab}, most initial configurations evolve into quasi-static long-time behaviour, featuring stable three phase contact lines or slowly travelling, stable patterns.
 In contrast, larger values of non-reciprocity render most configurations inside the three phase coexistence triangle unstable and oscillatory as demonstrated in the top middle and top right panels in Fig.~\ref{fig:LinStab}, leading to dynamic, and sometimes chaotic, pattern formation in the long time limit.
 The details of these behaviour will be discussed in the following sections.

-Bifurcation behaviour is plotted in the second and third rows of Fig.~\ref{fig:LinStab}.
+Dispersion relations are plotted in the second and third rows of Fig.~\ref{fig:LinStab}.
 As discussed, increasing non-reciprocity induces an exceptional point transition, where complex eigenvalues acquire positive real parts and oscillatory modes become amplified rather than damped, as exhibited in panels (a)-(e).
-Navigating across compositions and/or non-reciprocity can also induce a conserved Hopf bifurcation (panels (e)-(f)); it is worth noting that our model \eqref{eq:bulkfree}, \eqref{eq:NREqns} is indeed of the general form proposed in \cite{ThieleAmplitude} that gives rise to such large-scale oscillatory transitions between stability and instability.
+Varying the homogeneous state composition and/or the non-reciprocity can also induce a conserved Hopf bifurcation (panels (e)-(f)); it is worth noting that our model \eqref{eq:bulkfree}, \eqref{eq:NREqns} is indeed of the general form proposed in \cite{ThieleAmplitude} that gives rise to such large-scale oscillatory transitions between stability and instability.